 At ground level, before the flying line accidentally knocked it over, the Windtronic meter registered an average of 2.1 kph gusting to 9.4 kph.
 Maybe the gusts were 11 or 12 kph up higher, with the average perhaps half of that.

 This was a late afternoon session in a breeze that was barely there.
 It occurred to me to put up both the Simple Diamond and the Dowel Diamond to observe the differences.
 One movie clip did catch them both aloft together.

 Initially the Simple Diamond was launched time and time again, only to struggle to stay up at all.
 A spot of one-handed photography caught the kite waffling about several meters in the air while Aren looked on from below.
 Eventually it was time to give up and launch the real light-wind design, the Dowel Diamond.
-This particular one was a touch lighter than the original Diamond since it was the 'Plans version' - not designed for dis-assembly.
-We simply slid it into the rear of our small car, the 1.2m (4ft) span just making it through the door opening.
+This particular one was a touch lighter than the original diamond since it was the "plans version", which was not designed for disassembly.
+We simply slid it into the rear of our small car, the 1.2 m (4 ft.) span just making it through the door opening.

 Of course, the Dowel Diamond climbed willingly in the gentle puffs coming over the field.
 In no time there was 60 meters (200 feet) of line out.
 After this, the breeze occasionally died so the kite descended quite low before slowly regaining height again.